start-mage/docs.startmage.io/RestrictProductDelete/test.md

 # Restrict Product Delete

-> A simple [Docsify](https://github.com/docsifyjs/docsify/) template for creating Markdown-based documentation sites, with no build process required.
+> A Magento 2 extension to restrict product delete to specific user roles [visit our store for more info]().

 ## Site Setup